timothystewart6/prometheus-plex-exporter/README.md

 PLEX_TOKEN=abcd1234efgh5678
 # Refresh caches every 15 minutes (default)
 LIBRARY_REFRESH_INTERVAL=15
+# Enable debug logs
+DEBUG=true
 ```

 Notes:

 - `LIBRARY_REFRESH_INTERVAL` is intentionally minutes-only to avoid accidental short intervals.
 Set to `0` to disable caching and always re-query.
+- `DEBUG` enables verbose debug logging.
+When enabled the exporter will emit debug messages for library fetches, cache hits/skips and music/episode fetch details.
+The exporter still logs startup warnings and errors regardless of this flag.

+Startup note:

+- On startup the exporter performs an initial full refresh to populate library and media counts.
+The startup log will always show the effective `LibraryRefreshInterval` or that caching is disabled.
 - The required `PLEX_SERVER` and `PLEX_TOKEN` environment variables are unchanged and required for the exporter to connect to your Plex server.

 The exporter provides comprehensive real-time metrics about your Plex server via WebSocket monitoring: